-After you have enrolled yourself at your chosen educational institute you have to inform yourself about things like visa, staying permits and insurances.
+After you have enrolled yourself at your chosen educational institute, you will have to get informed about things like visas, residence permits and insurance.

-More information on visa, staying permits and insurances can be found under work/practical information.
+Additional information regarding visas, staying permits and insurance can be found under work/practical information.

 Do you speak Dutch?
-How will you manage financially?
-Are you entitled to receive a scholarship?
+How will you go about footing the bills?
+Are you eligible to receive a scholarship?
 Are you looking for a job on the side?
-Are you allowed to do any work as a foreign student?
+Are you allowed to take on any kind of work as a foreign student?

 Selection by lot

-Some universities or science universities have more applicants than they can place.
-The Region is a cultural and an economic hot spot.
+Certain university courses receive more applicants than they can place, as the region is a cultural and economic hot spot.

-Foreign students who would like to study in the Netherlands have to master the Dutch language.
-You have to take a Dutch proficiency test for this.
-Some institutions offer extensive courses in Dutch, like HAN University of Applied Science.
+Foreign students who would like to study at a Dutch university will have to master the Dutch language to a certain extent, although most Dutch speak English fluently.
+Some institutions offer extensive courses in Dutch, like the HAN University of Applied Science.

-If you have enrolled in an English programme and English is not your mother tongue, you have to take an English proficiency test.
-This is not the case when you have lived in an English speaking country for a length of time or went to secondary education in one of the EU-countries.
+If you have enrolled in an English-taught programme and English is not your native language, you will have to take an English proficiency test.
+This may not be necessary if you have lived in an English-speaking country for an extended period of time or completed your secondary education in one of the EU countries.
 Contact the universities for further details.

 A cheap way to study abroad is to make use of an exchange program.
-On the website of the Nuffic (Netherlands organisation for international cooperation in higher education) you can find an overview of all exchange programs
+On the website of the Nuffic (Netherlands Universities’ Foundation for International Cooperation) you can find an overview of all specific exchange programs.

-In the Netherlands grants and government assistance are coordinated by Dienst Uitvoering Onderwijs (DUO) and they offer financial assistance for Dutch students and in some cases also for foreign students.
-To see if you might be eligible for financial assistance, go to their website, which is also in English.
+Study grants and government assistance in the Netherlands are coordinated by Dienst Uitvoering Onderwijs (DUO – The Education Executive Agency of the Dutch Ministry of Education, Culture and Science) and they offer financial assistance for Dutch students and (in some cases) for foreign students.
+To see if you might be eligible for financial assistance, go to their website, which is also available in English.

 Having a job as a foreign student

-In the Netherlands you are allowed to have a job on the side while studying and it is possible to have an internship at a certain businesses.
-But the government has created a few rules for foreign students who work here.
-Study in Holland has organised this information for you.
+You are allowed to have a job on the side while in college in the Netherlands and it is possible to pursue an internship in certain businesses.
+The Dutch government has set up a few rules for foreign students who work here, however.
+Study in Holland has collected and organised this information for you.